kamil0920/aws_football_predictor/README.md

 This project is designed to automate the entire machine learning workflow from data preparation to model deployment, ensuring scalability and efficiency in production environments.

+## Automation with AWS Lambda Functions

+To enhance automation and responsiveness, this project utilizes AWS Lambda functions for two critical tasks:

+### 1. Automatic Pipeline Execution

+- A Lambda function is triggered automatically whenever new data is uploaded to a specified S3 bucket.
+- This function monitors S3 events and ensures the machine learning pipeline processes the latest data without requiring manual intervention.

+### 2. Automated Model Deployment

+- After training, models are saved to a model registry with a status of `'PendingManualApproval'`.
+- A second Lambda function monitors this status.
+When the status is manually changed to `'Approved'`, the function automatically creates a SageMaker endpoint for model deployment.

+### Event-Driven Architecture

+- **S3 Event Trigger**: Initiates the pipeline when new data arrives.
+- **Model Registry Trigger**: Deploys a model upon manual approval, ensuring flexibility and human oversight.

+---

+## Model Evaluation and Deployment Strategy

+### Accuracy Threshold Filtering

+- Only models exceeding a predefined accuracy threshold are saved and considered for deployment.
+- This ensures only high-performing models are deployed, maintaining the quality of predictions.

+### Shadow Deployment

+- **Parallel Testing**: New models are deployed alongside the current production model to test them in real-time with live data.
+- **Performance Monitoring**: The outputs of the shadow model are compared with the production model.
+- **Safe Transition**: If the shadow model performs better, it is promoted to replace the production model.

+---

+This automation and deployment strategy ensures the pipeline is efficient, reliable, and maintains high-quality performance in production environments.

 ## Installation